JonaaSalobehaj/MovieTicketBookingSystem/README.md

 Ticket booking:
 -	Each movie has a “book now” option which will open a new page
 -	The date, month, year, venue and time should be selected
--	A pop table will appear requesting the number of seats
+-	More than one seat needs to be selected to proceed
 -	Select the seat in the displayed cinema seating model

 Generate electronic ticket: